open-telemetry/opentelemetry-collector-contrib/exporter/googlemanagedprometheusexporter/README.md

-Google Managed Service for Promethueus (and Google Cloud Monitoring) [limit](https://cloud.google.com/monitoring/quotas#custom_metrics_quotas) the rate at which points can be written to one point ever 5 seconds.
+Google Managed Service for Promethueus (and Google Cloud Monitoring) [limit](https://cloud.google.com/monitoring/quotas#custom_metrics_quotas) the rate at which points can be written to one point every 5 seconds.
 If you try to write points more frequently, you will encounter the error above.
-If you know that aren't writing points more frequently than 5 seconds, this can be a symptom of the Timeseries Collision problem below.
+If you know that you aren't writing points more frequently than 5 seconds, this can be a symptom of the Timeseries Collision problem below.

 ### Timeseries Collision